jds691/ci401-simple-application/README.md

 ## Building

+> [!WARNING]
+> This game cannot be packed into a .jar file due to engine limitations.

 For security reasons the data required to login to the leaderboard database is excluded from the source code.
 To fix this and allow the program to compile, create a file called LeaderboardConnectionData.java inside of src/main/java/com/neo/game/leaderboard with the following contents: